Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Results

 However, this pattern changes when the model is fine-tuned jointly on both single-question and pairwise comparison tasks (C+S).
 In this multitask setting, the model exhibits stronger and more consistent improvements, particularly on cross-domain evaluations.
 As shown in Table \ref{tab:absconfall1} (rows 13–15 compared to rows 7-9), multitask fine-tuning yields lower calibration error and higher discrimination on unseen domains such as MetaMedQA (AUC rising from 0.75 to 0.79, ECE dropping from 0.18 to 0.15) and LegalBench (AUC rising from 0.63 to 0.66, ECE dropping from 0.20 to 0.15), outperforming single-task fine-tuning.
-Combining the results across the three out-of-domain data sets, multi-task fine-tuning increases the AUC from 0.73 to 0.76 relative to single task fine-tuning, a small but significant improvement (p$<$0.05).
+Comparing the multitask finetuned models to the single-task finetuned model across the three out-of-domain data sets, the results show that multi-task fine-tuning increases the AUC ($\Delta \mathrm{AUC} = 0.03$, 95\% CI $[0.01,0.06]$, $p=0.003$) and decreases the ECE ($\Delta \mathrm{ECE} = -0.04$, 95\% CI $[-0.05,-0.02]$, $p=0.01$) relative to single-task fine-tuning.
 Similarly, Table \ref{tab:relconf1} (rows 13–15) shows that C+S models improve relative confidence discrimination in some out-of-domain evaluations.
-The combined AUCc across the three out-of-domain data sets improves from 0.67 to 0.73 as a result of multi-task fine-tuning (p$<$0.05).
+The combined AUCc across the three out-of-domain data sets improves from 0.67 to 0.73 as a result of multi-task fine-tuning ($\Delta \mathrm{AUCc} = 0.06$, 95\% CI $[0.04,0.08]$, $p=0.001$).

 The overall pattern shows that combined fine-tuning provides broader improvements across domains, in contrast to the isolation observed in single-task fine-tuning.
 Taken together, these findings imply that while single-task fine-tuning sharpens metacognitive skills in narrow ways, multitask fine-tuning pushes the model toward partially shared uncertainty representations that improve generalization.